aliedholm/rcg/python/readme.txt

 Arduinos shall be addressed with a four digit code which will designate which device to control and which state to move it in to.

-Structure of a command to arduino - XYYZ
+Structure of a actuate command to arduino - XYYZ
 X = arduino ACM #
 Y = device code
 Z = toggle on or off

 Example command is 0101

-Pumps = 2
+Structure of a read command to arduino - XYYR
+X = arduino ACM #
+Y = device code
+R = read data from

+Example command is 0030

+read from sensor = 9
-Relay = 1
+relay = 1
+pumps = 2
 solenoid = 3